The 20 Best Familial Periodic Paralysis Doctors in The United States

 Accepting New Patients

-Paul Twydell is a Neuromusculoskeletal Medicine specialist and a Neurologist in Grand Rapids, Michigan.
-Dr. Twydell has been practicing medicine for over 26 years and is rated as an Experienced provider by MediFind in the treatment of Familial Periodic Paralysis.
-His top areas of expertise are Myasthenia Gravis, Monomelic Amyotrophy, Chronic Inflammatory Demyelinating Polyneuropathy, and Amyotrophic Lateral Sclerosis (ALS or Lou Gehrig's Disease).
+Paul Twydell is a Neuromusculoskeletal Medicine specialist and a Neurologist practicing medicine in Grand Rapids, Michigan.
+He has been practicing medicine for over 26 years.
+Dr. Twydell is rated as an Experienced provider by MediFind in the treatment of Familial Periodic Paralysis.
+He is also highly rated in 31 other conditions, according to our data.
+His clinical expertise encompasses Myasthenia Gravis, Monomelic Amyotrophy, Chronic Inflammatory Demyelinating Polyneuropathy, and Amyotrophic Lateral Sclerosis (ALS or Lou Gehrig's Disease).
+Dr. Twydell is board certified in American Board Of Psychiatry And Neurology.
 Dr. Twydell is currently accepting new patients.

 Experienced in Familial Periodic Paralysis